ManuelaKenna/readmegen/README.md

 WHEN I enter my email address
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
+WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README<li>